tidyverse/tidyverse.org/content/blog/tidymodels-july-2021/index.md

   workflow(linear_reg())
 ```

-If you might be on the fence about using tiydmodels, [David's blog post](http://varianceexplained.org/r/sliced-ml/) does an excellent job encapsulating the benefits of our approach, so give it a read.
+If you might be on the fence about using tidymodels, [David's blog post](http://varianceexplained.org/r/sliced-ml/) does an excellent job encapsulating the benefits of our approach, so give it a read.

 ## Other changes

 parsnip now has a generalized additive model function [`gen_additive_mod()`](https://parsnip.tidymodels.org/reference/gen_additive_mod.html)!
+There is currently one engine (`mgcv`).

 The tune package has better control over random numbers since, in some cases, the [RNGkind was changed](https://github.com/tidymodels/tune/issues/389) after tuning a model.